Built between the years 100 and 110 A.D, Trajan's Market is believed to be the first covered shopping mall in history.

 Situated on Via dei Fori Imperiali, Trajan's Market is an archaeological complex that currently holds the Museum of Imperial Forums (Museo dei Fori Imperiali).
-It is considered to be Rome’s first “shopping center”.
+It's considered to be Rome’s first “shopping center”.

-The complex, made of red brick and concrete, had six levels in which there was once up to 150 different shops and apartments.
+The complex, made of red brick and concrete, had six levels where there were once up to 150 different shops and apartments.

 Museo dei Fori Imperiali

-When you visit the Imperial Forum Museum, you can stroll through Mercati di Traiano's various levels, as well as admiring several exhibitions that show the Imperial Forums' different aspects.
+When you visit the Imperial Forum Museum, you can stroll through Mercati di Traiano's various levels, as well as admire several exhibitions that show the Imperial Forums' different aspects.